Let's Have Fun with LeetCode

 0 <= k < n

-This is a practical scenario algorithm problem and quite interesting.
-If we directly use a queue to simulate the entire process, we can definitely solve this problem.
-Let's look at the code directly:
+This is an interesting problem based on a real-world scenario.
+If we use a queue to simulate the process, we can solve this problem easily.
+Let's look at the code:

 class Solution {